 - Store credit card

 - Personal loan

 If you have enough cash on hand to comfortably pay for the project in full you may want to take this approach, as to avoid carrying any debt.
 But if you don’t have enough cash, you need to look into your other payment options.

 A store credit card often appears to be the best idea, until you come to find that the interest rate may be much higher than expected.

 This may lead you toward getting a personal loan for your new floors.
-With a personal loan, you can choose how much you want to borrow up to the lender’s maximum and also choose your repayment term from the terms offered.
+With a personal loan, you can choose how much you want to borrow up to the lender’s maximum and also choose your repayment term.
 This way, you can repay the loan in fixed monthly payments that you know are manageable for you.
 Even better, rates may be lower than what you’ll find with a traditional or store credit card.
 Read more about loans for home remodels and repairs.

 Before we discuss the many types of floors, let’s first address an important question: will you tackle this project yourself or hire a professional?